Skip to main content

 Artificial intelligence and machine learning are the present and the future!

-Hi Mohammed Saqr, describe your role as a Postdoc Fellow at Digital Futures and why you applied for this fellowship mobility program?
+Hi Mohammed Saqr, describe your role as a Postdoc Fellow at Digital Futures and why you applied for this fellowship mobility program.

-The title of your postdoc project is “Learning Analytics in Higher education” – tell us a bit about it?
+The title of your postdoc project is “Learning Analytics in Higher Education” – tell us a bit about it.
 Have you already some results from your work?

 – In simple words, I use data to improve learning.
 Data has become an essential part of our life, and so it is in learning.
 Students generate data every moment when they use a digital system.
 In learning analytics, we collect such data – after ethical approvals – we analyze it and develop methods to improve learning and teaching.
-And also to support students and decision making.
+And also to support students and decision-making.

-Your research in learning analytics focuses on machine learning, artificial intelligence, social and temporal networks – why did you decide to focus on these topics?
+Your research in learning analytics focuses on machine learning, artificial intelligence, and social and temporal networks – why did you decide to focus on these topics?

 – Artificial intelligence and machine learning are the present and the future.
 Such technologies offer so much potential to understand how we live, learn and work and I want to be part of the revolution.